LillyH78/ProiectSQL-Librarie_Online/README.md

                                (14, 'CURIER', '25', '14'),
                                (15, 'CURIER', '25', '15');

-         * Adaugare date in tabela plata
+         * Adding data to the payment table
             * insert into plata values (1,'Cash'), (2, 'Card');

-            * insert into plata (modalitate_plata) values ('Cash'), ('Card');
-            * insert into plata (modalitate_plata) values ('Card cadou');

      After the insert, in order to prepare the data to be better suited for the testing process, I updated some data in the following way:

        * update carti
          set pret='40'